Strata Global

 Filtration and drainage:

-The porous structure of geotextiles act as a selective barrier that allows water to pass through and retain soil particles at the same time.
+The porous structure of geotextiles acts as a selective barrier, allowing water to pass through while retaining soil particles.
 This proves invaluable in road construction, where proper drainage is essential to prevent cracking and rutting.

 Separation: